-At Connected Accounting we can provide objective assistance with writing a business plan, based on our experience in helping start-ups.
+At Connected Accounting we can provide objective assistance with writing a business plan, based on our experience in helping start-ups in the St Albans area.
 Here are some of the key aspects to consider...

 Creating a business plan is one of the most important things you will do when starting up.
 It will help determine whether you gain funding from potential investors, and it will help you to clarify your business objectives and direction.